 When Maille was born in 2006, she had a port wine birthmark running from the middle of her back and down her right leg.
 “There was a little confusion at first, since no one knew its source,” says Maille’s mother, Megan.
 Even though Maille wasn’t experiencing any problems, the cause of port wine stains — the abnormal development of tiny blood vessels — could indicate an underlying syndrome.
 The family was referred to a dermatologist.

 An MRI of Maille’s leg revealed extra blood vessels and an extra lymph node near her right hip.
-The family came to Children's Hospital of Philadelphia’s (CHOP) Vascular Anomalies Program, where Maille received expert care from CHOP physicians in the Division of Plastic and Reconstructive Surgery and Interventional Radiology.
+The family came to Children's Hospital of Philadelphia’s (CHOP) Vascular Anomalies Program, where Maille received expert care from CHOP physicians in the Division of Plastic, Reconstructive and Oral Surgery and Interventional Radiology.
 Program co-director David Low, MD, an attending plastic and reconstructive surgeon, diagnosed Maille with Klippel-Trenaunay syndrome, a condition that can affect the development of veins and cause overgrowth of bones and soft tissues such as skin and muscles.

 For years, Maille was monitored at CHOP by a team that included Dr. Low, dermatologists, social workers and interventional radiologists.
 A few times, the birthmark was brought up.
 “At one visit, one dermatologist said they could try laser removal,” Megan remembers, “but given the location in an extremity, there was a concern it would just come back.
 We decided with Maille not to put her through that, and that the birthmark is part of who she is.”

 A painful varicose vein